OPENER-next/animated_location_indicator/README.md

 This plugin requires the location permission.
 Since the plugin uses [geolocator](https://pub.dev/packages/geolocator) you can find more information there.

 **Note:**  If the location permission isn't granted on widget build the location indicator will be hidden/disabled.
-Once the permission is granted you have to rebuild the location indicator to activate it.
+Once the permission is granted you have to call `animatedLocationController.activate()` to activate it.

 ### Android